SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-02-150k-rus-dead-in-ukraine.md

 alone, 715 deaths.

 This is utterly crazy.
-Not just in the moral or legal sense, though it is definitely crazy thre.
+Not just in the moral or legal sense, though it is definitely crazy there.
 It's crazy in the pragmatic sense to lose 700 lives/day _just holding in place,_ not taking any new territory.

 ### Tanks

-Take a look at another eye-popping fact: 3397 tanks lost in aboutt 12 months of fighting.
+Take a look at another eye-popping fact: 3397 tanks lost in about 12 months of fighting.
 That works out to 3397 tanks / 12 months = 283 tanks lost / month.
 Well, ok&hellip; but
 is that a lot, or a little?
 What's the scale here?
 (Scientists, especially statistically literate ones, always have to ask that.
 Every.
 Single.
 Time.)